-30 Things to Do to Celebrate the 30th Anniversary of the Americans With Disabilities Act
+30 Awesome Things to Celebrate the 30th Anniversary of the Americans With Disabilities Act

 Over the next several months we are going to spend a lot of time talking about and celebrating the 30th Anniversary of the Americans with Disabilities Act, which is

 July 26, 2020.

 Many of our clients have begun asking, “What can we do to recognize and celebrate the ADA anniversary?”
 So, we put together a list of 30 things – some are small, easy activities that can be done quickly, others will require some effort and planning, so we encourage you to get started early.
 Pick what works for you and your company and don’t be afraid to be innovative and come up with your own ideas!

 Celebrate the ADA: 30 Things You Can Do

 1. Take a Disability Inclusion Webinar: Take a one-hour webinar on disability inclusion.
 Leaders, ask your team members to join you in learning something new to amp up the opportunities for educating others about disability inclusion.